 Easily Find Local Administrators on all Computers

-Users that have local administrator rights have full control over the local computer.
+Users that are a member of the local administrators group have full control over their computer.
 This allows users to install unwanted software, change computer settings, and makes it easier for viruses and malicious software to be installed.
 It also makes it easier for hackers to take control of your computer.

-Method 1: Find Local Administrator Rights with AD Pro Toolkit
+Get Members of Local Administrators group with AD Pro Toolkit

 Requirements: